merce-fra/reqkit/README.md

 # ReqKit: Requirement Analysis and Repair Tool Kit

-Consistency and vacuity verification, model checking, and repair tool for automata-based requirements.
+Consistency and vacuity verification, model checking, and repair tool for real-time temporal requirements.
 The tool accepts as input patterns given as simplified universal patterns (SUP), or structured English.

 Verification conditions in SMV or VMTLIB formats are generated and discharged by model checkers.